How to clean a mattress topper – 7 easy steps to remove stains and keep your topper fresh

 4. Pre-treat stains and do any spot-cleaning

-Now it’s time to tackle any visible stains or yellowing, before you give it a full wash.
-Instead of rubbing or scrubbing at stains, you should dab at them, to stop the stains from spreading and in turn damaging the fibres of the mattress topper.
+Now is the time to tackle any visible stains.
+Instead of rubbing or scrubbing at stains, our experts advise that you should dab at them to stop the stains from spreading and in turn damaging the fibres of the mattress topper.

-You can ‘spot-clean stains carefully with a gentle textile cleaner or stain remover, being sure to test a small area first to make sure that the cleaner does not discolour the outer casing,’ instruct Emily and Jonathan Attwood, Founders of scooms.
-Or you can ‘start with a dilution of washing up liquid and water,’ says Sophie Lane, Product Training Manager at Miele GB.
+You can ‘spot-clean stains carefully with a gentle textile cleaner or stain remover, being sure to test a small area first to make sure that the cleaner does not discolour the outer casing,’ suggest Emily and Jonathan Attwood, Founders of scooms

 5. Machine or hand wash

-‘If your mattress topper is washer-safe, follow the care label instructions for water temperature and cycle type,’ Brian affirms.
+‘If your mattress topper is washer-safe, follow the care label instructions for water temperature and cycle type,’ Brian Dillon of Crafted Beds advises.
 ‘Generally, use warm or cold water on a gentle cycle with mild detergent.
 And avoid using harsh chemicals which can damage the material.’

-Alternatively, you can hand wash your mattress topper in many cases.
-Either in a bath or the sink, ‘place it in cold water along with a mild laundry detergent,’ says Martin.
+Alternatively, you may be able to hand wash your mattress topper.
+This is usually easiest in a bath, or you might manage in the sink.
+If your topper can be washed in water, ‘place it in cold water along with a mild laundry detergent,’ says Martin.
 ‘However, make sure you clean the protector thoroughly with a hand wash and rinse off the detergent properly to avoid causing any skin irritations from any lingering detergent.’

 Loaf Friendly Kip Mattress Topper